septag/cj5/README.md

         }
 ```

+**NOTE**: Unlike _jsmn_, if number of parsed tokens exceeds the provided ones, parser doesn't return immediately with an error.
+          But parses the JSON to the end, counts all needed tokens and returns with an CJ5_ERROR_OVERFLOW, so the user can
+          choose to reparse the json with new memory requirements.

 ## Links
 - [jsmn](https://github.com/zserge/jsmn) Jsmn is a world fastest JSON parser/tokenizer.
 This is the official repo replacing the old one at Bitbucket